Growing Late Season Potatoes

-These potatoes are grown from tubers that have been stored at a precise temperature to keep them dormant until they are sent to you between June and late July.
-Grow them after you’ve finished harvesting your second early seed potatoes.
+Late season potatoes are grown from tubers that have been stored at a precise temperature to keep them dormant until they are sent to you between June and late July.
+Grow them after you’ve finished harvesting your second earlies.

-You can plant these types of potatoes in containers or in the ground.
-Large, deep containers around the size of a dustbin can host up to four potato plants, while smaller containers of around 30 litres in size can hold a single potato plant.
-Place the seeds onto a layer of compost between 10-15cm deep, then cover with another layer of compost around the same thickness.
+If you’re planting in containers, place your seed potatoes onto a layer of compost between 10-15cm deep, then cover with another layer of compost around the same thickness.
 Water well, apply liquid fertiliser and cover with more soil around the stems as the potatoes grow.

 If you’re planting in the ground, pick a warm, sunny spot in your garden.
 Make a shallow trench, and plant 30cm apart in rows that are at least 60cm apart.
 Rake the soil back over and water in.
 Remember to ‘earth up’ your rows at two to three week intervals to keep developing tubers covered, and to encourage more to grow.

 Because you’re growing them later in the year, you may need to protect your crop from frost damage.
 If the temperature does plummet, use cloches or horticultural fleece to cover your plants, remembering to remove them again when the sun comes back out.
 For additional details on caring for your crop, take a look at our special guide on how to grow potatoes.